Drunk bus driver crashed van

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A drunk bus driver was on her way to pick up passengers when she crashed a van into a mound, a court has heard.

-Tara Rose MacDonald, 41, appeared in the Invercargill District Court on Thursday and pleaded guilty to operating a transport service while intoxicated.
+Tara Rose MacDonald, 41, appeared in the Invercargill District Court last week and pleaded guilty to operating a transport service while intoxicated.

 An evidential test revealed a breath-alcohol level of 995mcg — almost four times the legal limit.